siavava/portfolio/content/projects/deep-learning/hyperparameter-tuning.md

 bound, a spectral–margin bound, and a Frobenius–margin bound — that estimate the train/test gap from the weights alone.

-**What the two capacities showed.** The wide network reached a final training error of 0.47 against a validation error of 0.51; the narrow one, 0.48 against 0.52.
-Nearly the same error — but every generalization bound shrank by roughly four to five times when capacity dropped from 3.16M to 0.79M parameters (the VC bound from $9.2\times10^{9}$ to $2.0\times10^{9}$, the Frobenius–margin bound from $1.9\times10^{10}$ to $4.9\times10^{9}$).
+The two capacities separated on the bounds, not the error.
+The wide network reached a final training error of 0.47 against a validation error of 0.51; the narrow one, 0.48 against 0.52.
+The error is nearly identical, yet every generalization bound shrank by roughly four to five times when capacity dropped from 3.16M to 0.79M parameters (the VC bound from $9.2\times10^{9}$ to $2.0\times10^{9}$, the Frobenius–margin bound from $1.9\times10^{10}$ to $4.9\times10^{9}$).
 The bounds are